arminmaleki007/CV-final-project-Face-Expression-Recognition/README.md

 $L_{att} = \frac{1}{\sum_{i=0}^n \sum_{k=0, i \neq k}^n \text{MSE}(a_i, a_k)} (i \neq j)$

-where 𝑛 is the number of attention heads. $a_i$ and $a_k$ are attentions maps yielded from two different heads.
+where 𝑛 is the number of attention heads. $a_i$ and $a_k$ are attention maps yielded from two different heads.

 The feature map of size 7 × 7 × 512, obtained from the DDAN, undergoes a linear GDConv layer and a linear layer.
 This transformed feature map is then reshaped to a 512 d vector.
 The class confidence is obtained via a fully connected layer.
 Regarding the loss function, the standard cross-entropy loss is employed in the training process.
 This loss function effectively measures the discrepancy between predicted class probabilities and the ground truth labels, facilitating the optimization of the model’s parameters.
 The overall loss function can be expressed as follows: